ZackDev/zackdev.github.io/pages/conding_style.md

 ## Variables:
 * variable name in lower case letters
 * use underscore for separation of variables which names consist of multiple words

+In general, following coding style guidelines when writing code makes it easier to read when accessing it at a later point in time.
+Easier to navigate when it comes to maintenance and making additions.
+Less complicated to use within a program when class names, methods and variables tell you what they are doing without having to guess or to do tedious backtracking.